Skip to content

 Research on loaded carry training shows that consistent rucking meaningfully improves insulin sensitivity markers (fasting glucose, HbA1c) in sedentary adults.
 These improvements emerge without the systemic stress of high-intensity training.

 The mechanism is simple: muscle is a glucose sink.
 When you strengthen and use your muscles, they become better at pulling glucose from your bloodstream.
-Rucking does this while improving bone health and cardiovascular fitness simultaneously.
+The 2024 Helge et al. PET/CT imaging study (PMC11570666) showed this directly - mechanical loading during walking measurably increased glucose uptake in the muscles of the lower extremities, on top of the bone and bone-marrow effects mentioned earlier.
+Rucking does this while improving bone health and cardiovascular fitness simultaneously - the same act of walking with weight triggers all three adaptations in parallel.

 The practical takeaway: If you're managing blood sugar, prediabetic, or have a family history of type 2 diabetes, rucking after meals is one of the highest-ROI habit changes you can make.